givasile/effector/docs/docs/quickstart/flexible_api.md

 `Effector` is designed to work well with its default settings, but it also allows for customization if the user needs more control over the processing steps.
-This flexibility is achieved through the use of the `.fit()` routine, which offers a range of options for customizing each global or regional effect method
+This flexibility is achieved through the use of the `.fit()` routine, which offers a range of options for customizing each global or regional effect method.

+Everywhere a feature is named below, an index (`features=0`) and a schema name (`features="hr"`, or a list mixing both) are interchangeable.

 ## Dataset